“Money never made a man happy yet, nor will it. The more a man has, the more he wants. Instead of filling a vacuum, it makes one.” –Benjamin Franklin

 - Expression – We can tap into this cornerstone through using money as an expression of our values, beliefs, or selves.
 A common way of using money as a form of expression is through creativity, such as art lessons, ballet lessons, or purchasing things that we find beautiful.
 We all want to express ourselves, and having money allows us the time and capacity to do so.
 Even the way we dress, our grocery choices, or the way we decorate our homes can be forms of expression.

-Try This: Quick Quiz – Using Money as an Enabler
+Quick Quiz: Using Money as an Enabler

 Join us in this 8 minute activity as we explore how to better use the money we already have to purchase Meaning.